kylebarron/stata-exec/README.md

 # stata-exec

-Send Stata code to the Stata window from the Atom text editor. _Note: This is for Mac only.
+Send code to Stata from the [Atom](https://atom.io). _Note: This is for Mac only.
 Windows support is planned; Linux users can use [stata-autokey](https://github.com/kylebarron/stata-autokey)._ This is ported from the very good [r-exec](https://github.com/pimentel/atom-r-exec) package.

 ![run-command](./img/run_command.gif)